LucaChet/secure-border-controller-sandbox/README.md

 ## Key Features
 - Support for high-level communication intents
-- Verification of the candidates potentially accommodating the consumer requests before peering and offloading
+- Verification process filtering the candidates potentially accommodating the consumer requests before peering and offloading
-- Reconciliation of Private and Request intents expressed by the consumer and Authorization intents expressed by the resources provider
+- Reconciliation of Private and Request intents expressed by the consumer and Authorization intents expressed by the provider
-- Guarantee of coherence and correctness of network configurations thanks to a smart harmonization process
+- Smart harmonization process to ensure coherence and correctness of network security configuration
-- Automatized enforcement of container isolation
+- Automatized refinement and enforcement of container isolation based on users' intents

 ## Requirements
 To deploy and use the Secure Border Controller, the following prerequisites must be satisfied:

 - **Kubernetes Cluster**:
-  The SBC component interact with a Kubernetes cluster.
+  The SBC component must interact with an existing Kubernetes cluster.

 - **FLUIDOS Node Installation**:
   The SBC integrates with a working installation of the [FLUIDOS Node](https://fluidos-project.github.io/node/).